 Teachers will record the homework on Insight and parents can see when the work was set and when it is due to be handed in.

 The first time a student forgets their homework, they will be given an opportunity to get it completed by the next lesson.
 After this, teachers will refer students to Study Support to get homework completed.
-Study Support takes place every Tuesday and Thursday after school.
+Study Support takes place after school.
 If a student misses one or more homework, their teacher/teachers will book them into Study Support.
 They must then turn up and complete all the homework due in that Study Support session.
 Some teachers might also keep students in at break or lunch to complete homework.

 We understand that sometimes things get in the way of normal routine.
 Please just write a note in your child’s planner or e-mail their teacher to explain that it was not completed.
 It should also explain when it will be handed in.
 Students can always speak to their teacher before it is due if they need help and are being encouraged to write instructions in their planner.